BCIA Recertification- Frequently Asked Questions

 Accredited refers to an outside body that sanctions course work as having met specific criteria.
 Examples are the national body of a health care professional organization – APA, AMA, APTA, etc.; a regionally accredited academic institution (college or university), or BCIA.
 Additionally state or regional biofeedback societies offer bio or neurofeedback specific courses.

 No. You may send in a log of your course work and copies of the certificates if you wish; however there is a checkbox for attestation should you prefer that option.
-10% of all applications are randomly audited.
+Ten percent of all applications are randomly audited.

 What happens if I get audited?